dinakaranonline/blog/_posts/2020-08-08-Cloud-Vendor-Lock-In-Conundrum.md

 3. There is no easier way to migrate unless there was a conscious smart decision taken during the initial architecture and design phase to reduce the impact of the lock-in.
 Migrate to a new cloud in worst cases could very well be a re-write.

 ### What does it mean to avoid vendor lock-in?
-Multi-cloud , but
+Multi-cloud.
+But....

 Building solutions that can be easily run on multiple cloud providers.
 For really large companies at the scale of Google, Microsoft, Uber, Netflix etc, the multi-cloud makes absolute business sense.
 It looks like a no-brainer that multi-cloud must be the default mind-set.
 But then the challenge of building solutions already in the cloud is pretty complex and the multi-cloud approach would take up significant time and resources in terms of managing such a complex setup.